andrewpking/andrewpking.github.io/_pages/allen_school.md

 mathjax: "true"
 ---

 I'm a junior Computer Science student at the University of Washington with an expected graduation date of Spring 2024.
-Additionally I am a teachers assistant for the Fall 2022 offering of [CSE 390Z](https://courses.cs.washington.edu/courses/cse390z/22au/).
+Additionally I was a teachers assistant for the Fall 2022 offering of [CSE 390Z](https://courses.cs.washington.edu/courses/cse390z/22au/).
 Studying and teaching Computer Science here has required me to embrace a growth mindset, learn metacognitive skills, and apply them when learning technical skills.

 **Metacognitive Skills**